pgtipping/the-synth-rag/docs/plan.md

      - CDN URLs (e.g., Google Drive, Dropbox links).
    - File previews with thumbnails and delete options.
    - Integrated into the dynamic use case page (no standalone /upload route).
-   - Added upload progress indicators and auto-collapse logic.
+   - upload progress indicators and auto-collapse logic.

 4. **Chat Interface**:
    - Left sidebar: Toggle between use cases.